Skip to main content

 Debt Consolidation

-Roll your credit cards, personal loans, and car finance into a single secured loan — one payment, one lender, and typically a significantly lower interest rate.
-Compare live rates from UK lenders now.
+Compare live debt consolidation loan rates from 12 UK specialist lenders — from 6.34% APRC.
+Roll credit cards, personal loans, and car finance into a single secured loan: one payment, one lender, typically a significantly lower interest rate than unsecured alternatives.

 FCA-authorised brokerNo hard credit check to compareAdverse credit considered